Afford yourself the luxury of having time to think.

 Busyness is what seems to give us our identity.

 When asked how you are, the standard answer always seems to be ‘busy thanks, how are you?’ … ’I’m busy too, really busy.’

-It’s as if the 21st century has inbred a sense of failure or weakness into us, if we are not constantly busy.
+It’s like as if the 21st century has inbred a sense of failure or weakness into us if we are not constantly busy.

 Is it possible that you are a busy fool?
 Or maybe you are pretending to be so busy so that you don’t come across as unsuccessful, without any purpose.

 One of the tensions in our house is trying to get my wife to sit down for a few minutes.
 Her standard reply is one of two things; there’s too much to do or I feel guilty if I stop and sit down.

 My standard reply always goes like this; if you feel guilty about stopping then you have a problem.